ps2/rileylink/firmware/Readme.md

 1. Install the Bluetooth Firmware Update and the Bluetooth SDK tools as per the "Prerequisites" section below.
 2. Install SmartRF Studio as below, so that you have USB drivers for the CC-Debugger.
-3. Go to https://github.com/ps2/rileylink and click the "Clone or download" option.
+3. Go to https://github.com/skupas/rileylink and click the "Clone or download" option.
 4. Select "Download ZIP"
 5. Extract the Zip in your download directory.
 6. Double click on the Project file in the ble113_rfspy folder.
 7. If you receive the message "Unable to automatically select BGBuild":
   - Click BGBuild menu item, and choose "Manually Select"
   - Choose My Computer -> C: -> Bluegiga -> blue-1.4.2-130 (or similar) -> bin -> bgbuild

-## Disabling Bluetooth

-If you want to completely disable the bluetooth part of the RileyLink, you can use the 'ble113_disabled' firmware.
-This is normally only done when you are using the RileyLink over serial, using it as a mmeowlink radio.

 ## Prerequisites